 A nifty little trick to get extra pin sales without having to put in much more additional work (or $$) is listing all of your pins on Etsy (additional to listing them on your online store).
 Why?
 Etsy already has a built-in user base of people interested buying arts & crafts, like enamel pins.
 If you list them on the site, you’re likely going to get a handful of sales each month by doing nothing else except just having them available there.

-I opened my own store under a different name and it usually gets around $100 of sales a week without me doing anything.
+I opened my own store under a different name and it usually gets around $100 of sales a week by uploading my pin photos and spending $2 per day on Etsy ads.
 They make commission from the sales that you make, and there are no costs of having story open, so worst case scenario, you spend 5 minutes uploading your pins and you get no sales…in my opinion, it’s worth a shot!

 Sell at your local pin-con or thrift & craft events: